 8 ounces Baby Bella (Crimini) mushrooms

-3 pounds meaty lean beef short ribs (see photo below)
+3 pounds of meaty lean beef short ribs (see photo below)

 salt and freshly ground black pepper